Maintenance systems and procedures

 Driver walk around checks should normally be carried out by the driver before taking over a new vehicle or trailer, but may be done by other personnel.
 Such checks do not remove the driver’s responsibilities for the vehicle's condition when on the road.
 Checks should include such items as the oil levels, brakes, tyres and wheels, lights and reflectors, warning devices, windscreen wipers and washers, mirrors and trailer couplings.
 The driver must be able to make prompt reports of faults that might adversely affect safe operation.
 Reports must be recorded in writing by the driver or by someone with responsibility for vehicle condition.
 There must be procedures for carrying out remedial action and recording it.
 Logistics UK produce various products to help operators meet this requirement, which can be viewed at the Logistics UK Shop.

 Although not specifically required in the guide, the completion of ‘nil’ defect reports is strongly recommended, and should be kept as long as long as deemed necessary.
 This is where drivers complete and sign a form after every check, even where no defects have been found.
 This encourages drivers to properly complete their checks every time and may also provide evidence that problems subsequently found in roadside checks happened en route.
 In DVSA’s Enforcement Sanctions Policy, DVSA enforcement officers are guided not to issue fixed penalties to drivers if they believe that the problem happened during the journey and/or the driver could not have reasonably detected the defect.
 Driver walk around checks and defect reporting is one of the most important elements of ensuring road safety, but it can also be one of the most difficult areas to manage.
-Logistics UK has produced a guide, incorporating ideas from other members – call the Member Advice Centre on 0370 60 50 000 for a copy.

-Periodic safety inspections which should cover items affecting vehicle safety and be based on the Heavy Goods Vehicle Inspection Manual produced by DVSA.
+Periodic safety inspections which should cover items affecting vehicle safety are based on the Heavy Goods Vehicle Inspection Manual produced by DVSA.
 Inspections should be made at intervals of time and/or mileage.
 The nature of the business and the type of vehicles will determine the proper intervals.
 Find out more about Logistics UK's Vehicle Inspection Services

 Even though operators may delegate the maintenance and safety inspection of their vehicles to a third party, they cannot delegate responsibility for ensuring that the vehicles are safe and roadworthy or avoid the consequences if they are not.
 The condition of a vehicle returned to service is the responsibility of the operator irrespective of who carried out the work.
 The condition of hired vehicles and trailers is also the direct responsibility of the operator and not the company from which they are hired.